flenniken/statictea/docs/runFunction.md

 # funGithubAnchor_ss

-Create a Github markdown anchor name given a heading name.
+Create a Github anchor name from a heading name.
 Use it for Github markdown internal links.
 If you have duplicate heading names, the anchor name returned only works for the first.
 Punctuation characters are removed so you can get duplicates in some cases.